ahu009/rshell/README.md

-This is Homework 2 for CS100 at UC Riverside.
-This is a basic shell written in C++.
-Added on the "test"([ ]) functionality onto homework 1 as long as precedence using paranthesis.

 Bugs:
 - Breaks input when inserting peculiar amount of whitespace into command line
 - Breaks when using connector without following command